 Case study paper in which participants analyse and discuss how organisations formulate strategies, innovate and manage change in their competition with other organisations.

 Strategic management can be understood as the continuous and systematic analysis of the external environment (e.g. customers, industry, suppliers, economy) and the huge diversity of activity and resources within the company itself to develop and maintain competitive advantage or some other form of 'success'.
 Organisations of all sizes (corporate to small) and of all types (competitive to voluntary) face these challenges.
 MANT 338 is a study of how organisations in New Zealand and around the globe try to meet them.
+Students of MANT 338 will regularly engage in case study analysis and discussions as part of their learning.
 Graduates of MANT 338 will have developed an acknowledgement for, and a proficiency in, a subject of business that is relevant across a wide range of professions and careers.

 - Schedule C

 - Teaching Arrangements